hashicorp/terraform/docs/resource-instance-change-lifecycle.md

-Nested blocks are a configuration-only construct and so the number of blocks cannot be changed on the fly during planning or during apply: each block represented in the configuration must have a corresponding nested object in the planned new state and new state, or Terraform Core will raise an error.
+Nested blocks are a configuration-only construct and so the number of blocks cannot be changed on the fly during planning or during apply: each block represented in the configuration must have a corresponding nested object in the planned new state and new state, or mnptu Core will raise an error.

 If a provider wishes to report about new instances of the sub-object type represented by nested blocks that are created implicitly during the apply